Confidence Intervals for Seroprevalence: Introduction

 This paper contributes to the literatures on inference in seroprevalence surveys \citep{rogan1978estimating, hui1980estimating, walter1988estimation}; see \cite{jewell:2004} for a general introduction to epidemiological statistics.
 More broadly, we contribute to the large literature on test inversion.
 The classical duality between tests and confidence intervals is discussed in Chapter 3 of \cite{tsh:2005}.
 Bootstrap approaches to confidence construction based on estimating nuisance parameters are developed in \cite{efron1981nonparametric}, \cite{diciccio1990bootstrap}, and \cite{carpenter1999test}.
-Conservative approaches to confidence interval construction that maximize $p$-values over an appropriate nuisance parameter space are considered in \cite{bergerboos:1994} and \cite{silvapulle:1996}. \cite{gelman2020bayesian} take a Bayesian approach to the problem studied in this paper. \cite{toulis2020estimation} uses test inversion based on a particular choice of test statistic, though the resulting confidence interval is based on projection. \cite{cai2020exact} is more closely related to one of the approaches we consider, and we discuss some important differences in Section \ref{sec:backtoprev}.\footnote{We became aware of \cite{cai2020exact}, which was posted on arXiv on November 29$\text{th}$, 2020, late in the preparation of this paper, on March 3$\text{rd}$, 2021. }
+Conservative approaches to confidence interval construction that maximize $p$-values over an appropriate nuisance parameter space are considered in \cite{bergerboos:1994} and \cite{silvapulle:1996}.
+For the problem considered in this paper, \cite{toulis2020estimation} uses test inversion based on a particular choice of test statistic, though the resulting confidence interval is based on projection. \cite{cai2020exact} is more closely related to one of the approaches we consider, and we discuss some important differences in Section \ref{sec:backtoprev}.\footnote{We became aware of \cite{cai2020exact}, which was posted on arXiv on November 29$\text{th}$, 2020, late in the preparation of this paper, on March 3$\text{rd}$, 2021.} \cite{gelman2020bayesian} take a Bayesian approach to the problem studied in this paper, and give a complementary analysis of uncertainty quantification in \cite{bendavid_etal_2020, bendavid_etal_2020b}.

-We begin, in Section \ref{sec: problem}, by formulating the problem of interest.
-Section \ref{sec: existing} reviews standard approaches for confidence interval construction, including Wald intervals, the percentile bootstrap, and projection methods, and documents their mediocre performance when applied to construct confidence intervals for seroprevalence.
-Section \ref{sec: inversion intervals} develops several approaches to confidence interval construction for general parametric problems based on test inversion.
-These methods are applied to seroprevalence in Section \ref{sec:backtoprev}.
-In Section \ref{sec: additional}, we outline the application of the methods considered in Section \ref{sec: inversion intervals} to several related problems, including inference on vaccine efficacy in randomized clinical trials.
-Section \ref{sec:conclusion} provides practical recommendations and a summary of results.